 We got back in the car.

 “Wow,” I said.
-“Do you think they’ll really take that?”
+“Do you think we will really get the house”?

 “Who knows,” Frank said.
 “Let’s get something to eat.”